 Last week, I decided to take a couple day off to relax with family.
-That did not end up going well, because I had my nose in work and in The Kitchen Generation.
+That did not end up going well, because I had my nose in work.
 Before I knew it, it was Sunday, and I had to go back home.
 I missed the train to get home by two-minutes; I was stuck in Penn Station for an hour.

 When I got to the main waiting area at Penn Station, I let out a sigh of relief; it was practically empty.
 Practically two-hundred empty seats for me to sit on; I found a seat, then rummaged through the mess of my suitcase for my planner.
 I wrote down a few events, checked things off my to-do list, and closed my planner to look up and find a woman sit a seat away from me in the middle of an empty waiting area.

 The woman sat a seat away from me; after opening my planner back, as though to show her that I was not suspicious as to why she sat next to me in a practically empty waiting area.
 She pulled out a can of Pepsi from the inside of her purple coat, opened the can, took a sip, let out a burp, and placed the can on the seat between us.

 A minute or so passed and the waiting area was bombarded with people; a younger woman sat next to me with the music on her iPod as loud as a jet engine.
 Then I smelled it.
 I smelled dirty feet.
 Purple coat lady took her shoes and socks off, and placed them right next to her can of soda.
 It’s rude of me to call her “Purple Coat Lady;” from here on we’ll call her June.
 The young woman sitting next to me sniffled, and I felt the hairs in my nostrils begin to shrivel into complete nothingness.